U.S. crude tops $100 and the S&P 500 approaches correction as Iran war enters second month

-This version of Oil Jumps Stocks Slide Ahead Us Stock Market Open Iran War Rounds One Rcna265734 - Business and Economy | NBC News Clone was adapted by NBC News Clone to help readers digest key facts more efficiently.
+NBC News Clone summarizes the latest on: Oil Jumps Stocks Slide Ahead Us Stock Market Open Iran War Rounds One Rcna265734 - Business and Economy | NBC News Clone.
+This article is rewritten and presented in a simplified tone for a better reader experience.

 Two men are silhouetted against lights from large tankers floating across the water at night.